-A basic diet of hay and clean drinking water should be supplemented by 2-8 oz of concentrates a day, depending on age and condition.
+A basic diet of hay and clean drinking water should be supplemented with 2-8 oz of goat mix and/or a roughage based feed such as alfalfa or chaff each day.
+Quantity of feed depends on age, sex and condition.
 Pygmy goats are “browsers” not grazers - they should not be considered as lawnmowers.
 Vegetables and fruit should be added to their diet.
 Twigs, leaves, bark and some 'weeds' are the natural food of the goat and will be welcomed as a great treat.
 Care must be taken not to allow access to poisonous plants such as alder, yew, rhododendron, laurel, privet, laburnum, honeysuckle, walnut, evergreen shrubs, green-stuff from flowers including delphiniums, hellebores or any bulbous plants such as daffodils or tulips.
-New foods should be introduced gradually.
+New foods should always be introduced gradually.
 All food must be clean and untainted.

 HEALTHTo keep your Pygmy goats healthy they should be provided with a yellow mineral lick in the goat shed.
 Their hooves will need trimming every 4-6 weeks.
 They will also need to be tested for worms (via a Faecal Egg Count) twice a year, and should be routinely treated against lice during the autumn and spring.
 Vaccinations will be required against enterotoxaemia.
 Your vet will advise you on these matters.

 It is now thought best to wait until a minimum of 18 months of age before having your female pygmy goats served.
 Matings earlier than this age are possible but undesirable.
 Entire male kids should be separated from females at 10/11 weeks of age.